AntonioSCGarcia/Portfolio/README.md

 - [X] Task

   Crack the Einstein Activity metrics capture and master the visualization of email interaction per pipeline.
 Also, evaluate how shifting from using the info@email address to individual executive emails would challenge the business processes.

 - [X] Action

   Using Salesforce’s Object Manager, I created custom formula fields to count email interactions for each lead.
-I integrated Einstein Activity Capture to track and analyze the raw data
+Enabling the Einstein Analytics in settings, I can materialise these metrics in Custom Reports, therefore populate the formula fields and showcase the metrics and email engagement distribution charts across dashboards.

 - [X] Results
+  Sales representatives can now see detailed interaction metrics for each lead (formula fields) and can monitor the engagement of their pipeline (dashboard).